Swift-Sec/SwiftSet/SECURITY.md

 Security

-If you believe you have found a vulnerability in this source code repository which impacts the confidentiality, integrity or availability of data on the systems of people using swiftset, please report it to us.
+If you believe you have found a vulnerability in this source code repository which impacts the confidentiality, integrity or availability of data on the systems of people using swiftset, please report it to us.<br>
 Please do not report security vulnerabilities using github issues and instead send an email at any one of the addresses given below.

 archonxk@firemail.cc <br>